Workshops 2026

 Speaker: Adrian Strain, Advanced Clinical Practitioner, Clinical Assessment and Treatment Unit (CATU), Tewkesbury Community Hospital

-Speakers: Dr David Pope, President, and Anne Salter, Chair of the Friends of Victoria Hospital, Wimborne
+Speakers: Dr David Pope, President, and Mrs Anne Salter, Chair of the Friends of Wimborne Hospital

 F. Improving nutrition in older people after acute hospital admission – transition from secondary care to intermediate care, rehabilitation, community and home